hannesrosenbusch/hannesrosenbusch.github.io/_posts/2022-02-15-Combining academia and industry.md

 3) The data science master program (where I primarily teach) offers many opportunities for external projects.
 Therefore, I can offer plenty of spots for students as visiting data scientists or interns.
 So the setup is great for recruiting as well.

-Together, these factors make me feel like I can perfrom better in both jobs, than if I had opted out of one trajectory.
+Together, these factors make me feel like I can perform better in both jobs, than if I had opted out of one trajectory.

-To some degree, I assume that this bimodal job setup is an inherent part in most data scientists' work.
+To some degree, I assume that this bimodal job setup is an inherent part of most data scientists' work.
 The job title includes science after all and one cannot stay successful to long while closing one's eyes towards new developments in the field.

 However, having a single employer that allows time for teaching, applied work, and publishing is probably a lot to ask for.
 So the dual employer setup can be great for that.

 Still, it definitely requires flexibility from all parties that might not always be realistic.
 For instance, I had an immense teaching load in January and it was therefore simply impossible to go to all non-university meetings.

 These scenarios are probably quite common in dual-employer setups and it should be agreed upon that, for instance, working hours might be restructured every few weeks.

 All in all, I am very happy with a mixed setup between academia and industry.
 Simultaneously, I am very aware that this happiness is neither self-made nor to be expected, but simply a result of having two compatible employers.
+For people that have identified such two parties, I definitely recommend to try and set up a hybrid position.